veighnsche/darkwall-comfyui/README.md

 # DarkWall ComfyUI

-A deterministic dark-mode wallpaper generator that calls ComfyUI to create time-based wallpapers.
+A deterministic dark-mode wallpaper generator that calls ComfyUI to create time-based wallpapers with multi-monitor support.

 ## What this tool does

 - Generates deterministic dark-mode wallpaper prompts from composable "pillars"
-- Calls ComfyUI at https://comfyui.home.arpa using saved workflow API format
+- Calls ComfyUI using configurable URLs and saved workflow API format
+- Supports multi-monitor setups with automatic rotation through monitors
-- Polls until results are ready and saves wallpaper images to ~/Pictures/wallpapers/current.png
+- Polls until results are ready and saves wallpaper images with configurable naming
+- Creates backups before overwriting existing wallpapers
 - Designed to be called periodically by systemd user timers on NixOS
+- Includes comprehensive CLI with dry-run mode and configuration validation

 ## Project Phases